-Visuals: We will publish a new image on the Pulse home page every other week.
+Visuals: We publish a new image on the Pulse home page every other week.
 Each image will remain on the home page for one week before taking up residence in our Visuals Collection and Visuals Slide Show.

 We prefer images that arise from--or were somehow impacted by--your own healthcare experiences or those of your patients or loved ones.